visit-dav/visit/src/doc/tutorials/Data_Analysis.rst

    Expression variable appears in the plot menus

 1. Open up "noise2d.silo".
-2. Put up a Pseudocolor plot of the variable *radial* and hit *Draw*
+2. Put up a Pseudocolor plot of the variable *radial* and click *Draw*

   * Take note of the legend range, "0...28.28"